Pierre van Hooijdonk: Celtic

 Van Hooijdonk made his Celtic debut on 11 January 1995 in a league match against Hearts at Hampden Park.
 The striker made an instant impact for his new team by scoring a stunning opening goal.
 Hearts went on to equalise and so the game finished 1–1.
 Van Hooijdonk settled quickly at Celtic and he became an instant favourite with the fans.
 When Van Hooijdonk arrived at Celtic they had not won any trophies in six years.
 With Van Hooijdonk in tow Celtic won the Scottish Cup of that season with him being the only goalscorer in the final against Airdrie in May 1995.

 The following 1995–96 season, saw Van Hooijdonk in outstanding form for Celtic.
 He scored 32 goals, including 26 in the League which saw him finish as top scorer.
 Of particular note was his prowess at scoring from free kicks.
 However, despite Van Hooijdonk's goals and the attractive football being played by manager Tommy Burns' side, Celtic still finished the season without any silverware.

 Van Hooijdonk's next season at Celtic, 1996–97, was an unhappy time for both the player and the club.
 A row with the Celtic chairman/owner, Fergus McCann, would rumble on and as a result, he often ended up on the bench.
-The manager of the Dutch national team Guus Hiddink then told him he wouldn't be selected for such as long as he was not a regular at Celtic.
+The manager of the Netherlands national team Guus Hiddink then told him he wouldn't be selected for such as long as he was not a regular at Celtic.

 He eventually left Celtic over a wage dispute towards the end of the 1996–97 season, stating that the reputed £7,000 a week rise he was being offered might be "good enough for the homeless" to live on "but not for an international striker."
 In total Van Hooijdonk scored 52 goals for Celtic in 84 appearances.
 He went on to join up with Nottingham Forest in a deal worth up to £4.5 million.